viperproject/prusti-dev/artifact/examples/README.txt

     emit warnings about unused functions and structs.
 This is expected and does not influence verification.

-4. The last messsage printed by Prusti will be the verification outcome, which for ``borrow_first.rs`` would be *Successful verification of 3 items*.
+4. The last message printed by Prusti will be the verification outcome, which for ``borrow_first.rs`` would be *Successful verification of 3 items*.